Code-Institute-Submissions/EDavies2020-fps-ms1/README.md

 * The website has been tested on internet explorer, Microsoft Edge, Google Chrome and Safari (on mobile)
-* I used http://ami.responsivedesign.is/ to test how the website would look on different media, as well as trying the webiste on desktop, tablet and iphone
+* I used [amiresponsive](http://ami.responsivedesign.is/) to test how the website would look on different media, as well as trying the website on desktop, tablet and iphone
-* I repeatdly tested the links within the page to make sure they worked and made sure the nack buttons didnt 'break' the site
+* I repeatedly tested the links within the page to make sure they worked and made sure the back buttons didnt 'break' the site
 * I emailed a link to the site to friends and family with varied knowledge of web design for feedback.
 * I made changes based on UX feedback and resent for further feedback/testing